drothfeld/Cipher-TCG/README.md

 - Save and load favorite card data (complete).
 - Realtime prices of cards as listed on https://tcgrepublic.com/ (complete).
 - View Cipher card artwork by scrolling through each illustrator (complete).

+**Testing:**
+- Unit testing for all implemented functionality (incomplete).
+- User interface testing for all view controller flows (incomplete).
+- Automated continuous integration testing with Jenkins (unstarted).

 **Adding Cards/Skills to this Project:**
 - To add a cipher card to the application, edit the following files (make sure to follow the naming conventions I have set in place):